cschladetsch/KAI/App/Readme.md

 # KAI Applications

 There are are a number of applications of KAI.
 This folder contains all of the root applications, including:

 1. **Console**.
 A basic colored console interface to an Executor.
-1. **Window**.
+1. **FltkWindow**.
 A simple FLTK-based GUI showing input, data and context.
+1. **WxWindow**.
+Under production.
+Hard to find easy-to-use, simple cross-platform GUIs!
+1. **RakNetChat**.
+Will be removed soon.
+Just a basic copy of a sample from RakNet, to get all the CMake systems working.
-1. **Generate**.
+1. **NetworkGen**.
 Used to generate _Agents_ and _Proxies_ for networking.
-1. **VR**.
-Used to bootstrap VR apps.
+1. **NetworkPeer**.
+More advanced: will be a way to connect and communicate with other peers.